Bayesian inverse problems with non-conjugate priors: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Richard Nickl for his invaluable help and Isma\"el Castillo for valuable discussions.
-The author would also like to thank the Associate Editor and the two referees for their useful comments in substantially improving the presentation of this article.
+The author would also like to thank the Associate Editor and two referees for their useful comments in substantially improving the presentation of this article, as well as Madhuresh Roy for pointing out a minor error in the proof of Proposition \ref{Gaussian1}.
 This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/H023348/1.